dataflowslab/core.rompharm/ROUTES.md

 - `GET /modules/inventory/api/companies` - Get list of companies from MongoDB

 **Locations**
-- `GET /modules/inventory/api/locations` - Get list of locations from MongoDB
+- `GET /modules/inventory/api/locations` - Get list of locations from MongoDB with parent details populated
+- `POST /modules/inventory/api/locations` - Create a new location
+- `DELETE /modules/inventory/api/locations/{location_id}` - Delete a location (only if it has no children and no stocks)
+- `PUT /modules/inventory/api/locations/{location_id}` - Update an existing location

 **Manufacturers**
 - `GET /modules/inventory/api/manufacturers` - Get list of manufacturers (companies with is_manufacturer=true)